eternal-red/cybersec-notes/Tools/useful tidbits.md

 - `systemctl show <service>` outputs all available properties for a service
 - Pipe only redirects standard out, so standard error will show up regardless of how you manipulate the standard out after the pipe
 - `tail -f file`: lets you actively read a file as its being written
+- stderr and stdout may not be processed correctly in a webshell and cmds will not persist between them.
+Thus try doing negative filtering instead of `2>dev/null`

 ### nano